diegommcc/digitalDLSorteR/cran-comments.md

   '<<-' assigment used in trainDigitalDLSorterModel function to assign a function to a variable depending on 'on.the.fly' argument.

-In case digitalDLSorteRdata and/or digitalDLSorteRmodels (the data packages for digitalDLSorteR) are not installed, there will be one more note:

 Additional considerations:

 * digitalDLSorteRmodels is the data package for digitalDLSorteR, so the latter